Category Archives: Beaver

 Bob had a real knack turning his bush flying experiences into some of the best stories.
 Everyone to this day enjoys them, especially his Red Lake yarns that always seem to feature something about “the Lakeview”, where local aviators and other n’er-do-wells seem to hang out and where Bob himself is always known (and proudly so, it seems) as the cheapest tipper.

 Well, here is Bob’s latest book, just an excellent collection of his best stories.
 Great coverage of pilots, air engineers and the classic bushplanes of the Canadian backcountry — Beaver, Beech 18, C-46, DC-3, Junkers, Moth, Norseman, Otter, PBY, Twin Otter, etc. Tales from the Lakeview is a mini-treasure chest of a book for anyone who enjoys this great topic.
-192 pages, softcover, photos galore. $29.95 in the stores, CANAV price $25.00 + $5.00 Canada Post + $1.50 GST.
-Send a cheque for $31.50 (US and overseas Cdn$35.00 all in) and you’re in business … PayPal OK.
+192 pages, softcover, photos galore. $29.95 in the stores, CANAV price as of March 2015 is $15.00 all-in.
 CANAV Books, 51 Balsam Ave., Toronto M4E 3B6

 Mayhem to Mayday: The Two Air Wars of Andy Mackenzie